-Independent taxation: Independent taxation means that both you and your husband/wife or civil partner have an annual CGT exemption of £3,000 in 2024/25 (and 2025/26), so you can jointly realise up to £6,000 of gains in the current tax year before starting to pay tax.
+Independent taxation: Independent taxation means that both you and your husband/wife or civil partner have an annual CGT exemption of £3,000 in 2025/26, so you can jointly realise up to £6,000 of gains in the current tax year before starting to pay tax.
 What is more, transfers between partners are on a no-gains/no-loss basis, so gains and losses can be transferred between the two of you without creating any tax liability.

 Gains timing: If you want to realise a gain greater than your available annual exemption, you may be able to avoid paying tax by spreading your sales over two tax years.
-For example, you could sell part of your holding by Friday 4 April 2025, in the 2024/25 tax year, and the balance on or after Monday 7 April 2025 in the 2025/26 tax year, and with the benefit of that year's exemption.
+For example, you could sell part of your holding by Thursday 2 April 2026, in the 2025/26 tax year, and the balance on or after Tuesday 7 April 2026 in the 2026/27 tax year, and with the benefit of that year's exemption.
+Easter complicates the normal 5 and 6 April timing.